-Do you want your Granny Flat to have the same exterior as your main housing, or do you want it to have its own separate look?
-Maybe your home has a brick exterior and you want your Granny Flat to have an acrylic exterior.
-Or perhaps you want consistency and would like your Granny Flat to match your brick home.
-This is something to think about when choosing your 2 bedroom Granny Flat design.
+Do you want your granny flat to have the same exterior as your main housing, or do you want it to have its separate look?
+Maybe your home has a brick exterior and you want your granny flat to have an acrylic exterior.
+Or perhaps you want consistency and would like your granny flat to match your brick home.
+This is something to think about when choosing your 2 bedroom granny flat design.

 Once you have decided on an exterior for your rental property, you need to decide on a layout.
 Do you want a single level Flat, or a split level?
-One of the options for a split level from Granny Flat Solutions is the Cromer design, which offers:
+Some of the options for a split level is:

 - 24m2 garage with auto panel lift door

 - Bi-fold doors & large windows throughout